Naruto Shippuden the Movie

 Naruto Shippuden the Movie (劇場版 疾風伝, Gekijō-ban Naruto Shippūden) is an animated martial arts fantasy film and the fourth overall in the Naruto film series and the first Naruto: Shippuden film, directed by Hajime Kamegaki and written by Junki Takegami.
-The movie is set between the first season and the second season of the Naruto: Shippuden anime series.
+The movie is set after the episode 32 of the Naruto: Shippuden anime series.

 Plot

 The film opens with a prediction that Naruto Uzumaki dies battling a monster.
 A funeral is held for Naruto at his home village, where others attend.
 Tsunade looks out at the window and ponders if everything is just decided by fate.

 A few days earlier, a man named Yomi attacks a shrine to retrieve the spirit of Mōryō, a demon attempting to conquer the world and create his "Thousand Year Kingdom".
 Since he is lacking a body, Yomi offers his as a temporary substitute until they can retrieve Mōryō's original one.
 The only threat to Mōryō's plan is a priestess named Shion, who has the ability to seal his spirit away once more; she can also foresee a person's death.
 He raises a stone army from their slumber to attack the rest of the world while his four subordinates go to eliminate Shion.
 They are given special chakra creatures to enhance their strength.

 To deal with the threat, the Land of Fire sends out many advance teams to stall the stone army.
 Naruto, Sakura Haruno, Rock Lee, and Neji Hyuga are sent to guard Shion, and deliver her to the shrine where Mōryō's body is kept.
 They fend off Shion's four would-be assassins, and afterward, Shion prophesies Naruto's upcoming death.
 Shion's total acceptance of "fate", as well as her selfish attitude, provokes Naruto into antagonizing her.
 As they head for the shrine, they are again ambushed by the assassins, and Shion is seemingly killed.
 It turns out to be a ruse: the dead "Shion" is actually her servant, Taruho, acting as a decoy by the use of the Shadow Mirror Body Transfer Jutsu.
 After Neji tells Naruto to escort Shion to the temple alone, Shion explains that her predictions work by using others' lives to protect her own.
 Naruto insists that he will survive and likewise will keep Shion safe.